ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 The integration tests are run using :manpage:`go-test(1)`, with two configuration options available.

 .. note:: It should be noted that the integration tests will output thousands of lines of highly repetitive text not directly related to the tests its running at the time - even if the ``-v`` flag is not passed to :manpage:`go-test(1)`.
-This problem is tracked by :issue:`4017`.

 .. warning:: Running the tests will wipe the connected database clean, so do not **ever** run it on an instance of Traffic Ops that holds meaningful data.